-a) Have fun!
-(Expressing a wish) b) Come to the inaugural of the company!
-(Sharing an invitation) c) Feed the poor once a month.
-(Giving instructions) d) Please don't discourage employees.
-6 (Sharing a request) e) Stop discouraging them!
-(Giving a demand)
+- a) Have fun!

+- b) Come to the inaugural of the company!

+- c) Feed the poor once a month.

+- d) Please don't discourage employees.

+- e) Stop discouraging them!

-4. Exclamatory Sentence: Exclamatory sentences share strong feelings or excitement.
+(Expressing a wish) (Sharing an invitation) (Giving instructions) (Sharing a request) (Giving a demand) 4.
+Exclamatory Sentence: Exclamatory sentences share strong feelings or excitement.
 They are just like declarative sentences in that they share declarations, but the difference is that the words are said with more emotion.
 They are powerful sentences, so they always end with an exclamation mark.